Atari 8-bit computers: 600XL and 800XL

-A new lineup was announced at the 1983 Summer Consumer Electronics Show, closely following the original Sweet concepts.
+A new lineup was announced at the 1983 Summer Consumer Electronics Show.
 The 600XL is essentially the Liz NY model and the spiritual successor of the 400, and the 800XL would replace both the 800 and 1200XL.
 The machines follow the styling of the 1200XL but are smaller from back to front, and the 600XL is more so.
+Atari marketed the 800XL as a powerful, user-friendly device for beginners.
+The campaign featured actor Alan Alda.